elunna/nerfhack-changelog/README.md

 * Knockback attacks can also shatter fragile items in inventories.
 * Fragile items can be fixed to avoid destruction (note that although mirrors can be tempered, they are still subject to shattering when reflecting rays)
 * Wands of striking and rings of shock resistance are immune from impact damage.
-* Rings of shock resistance protect fragile items in your inventory from physical damage when worn.
+* Extrinsic shock resistance protects fragile items in your inventory from physical damage when worn.

 #### Bones files trimming
 * When bones files are left, a random selection of items are subject to shuddering.